Orthostatic intolerance: Diagnosis

 Many patients go undiagnosed or misdiagnosed and either untreated or treated for other disorders.
-Current tests for OI (tilt table test, autonomic assessment, and vascular integrity) can also specify and simplify treatment.
+Current tests for OI (tilt table test, NASA Lean Test, adapted Autonomic Profile (aAP), autonomic assessment, and vascular integrity) can also specify and simplify treatment.
 Patients with dysautonomia symptoms can be referred to a cardiologist, neurologist, or even a gastroenterologist for treatment and management.

 Management

 Most patients experience an improvement of their symptoms, but for some, OI can be gravely disabling and can be progressive in nature, particularly if it is caused by an underlying condition that is deteriorating.
 The ways in which symptoms present themselves vary greatly from patient to patient; as a result, individualized treatment plans are necessary.

-OI is treated pharmacologically and nonpharmacologically.
+OI is treated pharmacologically and non-pharmacologically.
 Treatment does not cure OI; rather, it controls symptoms.

 Physicians who specialize in treating OI agree that the single most important treatment is drinking more than 2 liters (8 cups) of fluids each day.
 A steady, large supply of water or other fluids reduces most, and for some patients all, of the major symptoms of this condition.
 Typically, patients fare best when they drink a glass of water no less frequently than every two hours during the day, instead of drinking a large quantity of water at a single point in the day.

 For most severe cases and some milder cases, a combination of medications is used.
 Individual responses to different medications vary widely, and a drug that dramatically improves one patient's symptoms may make another patient's symptoms much worse.
 Medications focus on three main issues: